Illinois and Michigan Canal: Rejuvenation

-The actual origin site of the Illinois and Michigan Canal has been converted into a nature park that integrates history, ecology and art to communicate the Canal's importance in the development of Chicago.
+The origin site of the Illinois and Michigan Canal has been converted into a nature park that integrates history, ecology and art to communicate the canal's importance in the development of Chicago.
 In 2003 the Chicago Park District, in cooperation with the I & M Canal Association, hired Conservation Design Forum to develop plans to convert the brownfield site into a landscape that provided for passive recreational uses in a landscape setting with native plant species.
 Interpretive panels built into a wall along a bike trail were designed by local high school art students.
 The plans also called on landscape stabilization techniques to repair a significantly degraded shoreline (water levels can fluctuate as much as 5 feet).

-Today much of the canal is a long, thin linear park with canoeing and a 62.5 mi hiking and biking trail (constructed on the alignment of the mule tow paths).
+Today much of the canal is a linear park with canoeing and a 62.5 mi hiking and biking trail (constructed on the alignment of the mule tow paths).
 It also includes museums and historical canal buildings.
 It was designated the first National Heritage Corridor by US Congress in 1984.

 Adjacent communities

-Many towns in Northern Illinois owe their existence directly to the Illinois and Michigan Canal.
-Lockport, Morris, Ottawa, and LaSalle were platted by the Canal Commissioners to raise funds for the canal's construction.
+Many towns in northern Illinois owe their existence directly to canal.
+Lockport, Morris, Ottawa, and LaSalle were platted by the canal commissioners to raise funds for construction.
 From east to west the towns along the path of the canal include: